 Root canal treatment in Medicine Hat — also called endodontics (“endo” – inside, “dont” – tooth) — is a set of specialized procedures designed to treat problems of the soft pulp (nerve) tissue inside the tooth.
 While some mistakenly think of root canal therapy as an unusually painful treatment, in most cases the procedure is no more uncomfortable than getting a filling.
 It's actually one of the most effective ways of relieving some kinds of tooth pain.

-A root canal procedure becomes necessary when infection or inflammation develops in the pulp tissue of the tooth.
+A tooth root canal procedure becomes necessary when infection or inflammation develops in the pulp tissue of the tooth.
 Pulp tissue consists of blood vessels, connective tissue and nerve cells — which explains why a problem here may cause you to feel intense pain.
 In time, the pain may go away... at least temporarily.
-Without treatment, however, the infection won't.
+Without treatment from your root canal dentist in Medicine Hat, however, the infection won't.
 It can lead to a dental abscess, and may even contribute to systemic problems in other parts of the body.

 Root Canal Treatment Is Your Friend